-Primary and Nutsery School progress.
-This had been ad- versely affected by Covid school closures, periods of iso- lation and national lockdowns.
-Parents and their families had high levels of engagement in both whole school initiatives, including accessing the website, and whole school events as well as more tailored provisions.
-The school's provision is reflective of the needs of pupils and their families wide ranging and individual needs.
-The increasingly comprehensive offer caters for the well-being of all stakeholders, by providing a range of opportunities for all to engage with.
-Staff have an extensive knowledge of the referral system and can signpost families, as necessary.
 Some pupils eligible for pupil premium have lower rates of attendance and some fall into the category of persistent absenteeism.
+This is a contributing factor in pupils levels of progress and attainment.

+Attendance comparison for pupils in receipt of PP (the arrows show comparison to the previous year) ↑↓

+Year Holgoto Primory

+group Holgate Primary

-This is a contributing factor in pupils' levels of progress and attainment.
-Attendance comparison for pupils in receipt of PP (the arrows show comparison to the previous year) ↑↓ Year Holgate Primary 1 90.78% (2.37↑) 2 92.96% (0.3↑) 3 93.50% (0.96↑) 4 91.05% (1.59↓) 5 93.02% (1.42↓) 6 92.50% (1.52↓) •The data is for those pupils of statutory school age as of the 1^{st of} September 2022 - 22nd June 2023 •The data in brackets represents the movement of the same group of pupils from the same period in the previous year. •A large proportion of the Attendance Officers time continues to be spent working with hard-to-reach parents, carrying outdoor stop /home visits, and building relationships with families to support school attendance and to collaboratively work together on the barriers to secure improvements. •Following a period of monitoring, families that do not demonstrate progress are offered support, implemented warnings or referrals have been made to support or to issue fines.
-Fines have been issued by the LA. •The impact of our tight procedures has resulted in fewer parents challenging the issuing of fines; however, some families simply build the fine cost in to their holiday costs. on entry to nursery and reception is significantly below expectations.
-Different aspects of speech and language development has been significantly affected by Covid 19 Monitoring completed through planning scrutiny and learning walks has shown that oracy skills are developing across the school.
+1 90.78% (2.37↑)

+2 92.96% (0.3↑)

+3 93.50% (0.96↑)

+4 91.05% (1.59↓)

+5 93.02% (1.42↓)

+6 92.50% (1.52↓)

+- •The data is for those pupils of statutory school age as of the 1st September 2022 22nd June 2023 - The data in brackets represents the movement of the same group of pupils from the same time period in the previous year. - A large proportion of the Attendance Officers time continues to be spent working with hard-to-reach parents, carrying out door stop /home visits, and building relationships with families to support school attendance and to collaboratively work together on the barriers to secure improvements. - Following a period of monitoring, families that do not demonstrate progress are offered support, implemented warnings or referrals have been made to support or to issue fines.
+Fines have been issued by the LA. - The impact of our tight procedures has resulted in fewer parents challenging the issuing of fines, however some families simply build the fine cost in to their holiday costs.

+Language and communication on entry to nursery and reception is significantly below expectations.
+Different aspects of speech and language development has been significantly affected by Covid 19 for some of our pupils including those eligible for pupil premium.

+- Monitoring completed through planning scrutiny and learning walks has shown that oracy skills are developing across the school.
 Discussion guidelines have been shared and are displayed in all classrooms.
-Monitoring and feedback has shown that these are being used to promote discussion, allowing children to build on someone else's ideas, challenge them respectfully and ask questions.
-Language link (Speech link) intervention is successfully delivered in a range of year groups with data demonstrating a positive impact for pupils.
-The data from the language link intervention has supported referrals to specialist SALT services and an increased number of referrals have been accepted resulting in more children receiving this provision.
+Monitoring and feedback has shown that these are being used to promote discussion, allowing children to build on someone else's ideas, challenge them respectfully and ask questions. - Language link (Speech link) intervention is successfully delivered in a range of year groups with data demonstrating a positive impact for pupils. - The data from the language link intervention has supported referrals to specialist SALT services and an increased amount of referrals have been accepted resulting in more children receiving this provision.

-Externally provided programmes.
+Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England.
+This will help the Department for Education identify which ones are popular in England

-Programme Provider Monster Phonics - DfE Validated programme DfE Validated Phonics Scheme and Ofsted-Ready (monsterphonics.com) Speech and Language Link Speech and Language Link Purple Mash Purple Mash by 2Simple Times Table Rockstars Times Tables Rock Stars
+Programme Provider Monster Phonics - DfE Validated programme DfE Validated Phonics Scheme And Ofsted-Ready (monsterphonics.com) Speech and Language Link Speech and Language Link Purple Mash Purple Mash by 2Simple Times Table Rockstars Times Tables Rock Stars